 - Scanning and logging alien life is cool (but pointless)

-- I really enjoy discovering new plants, but it feels really crap that once you've landed on a planet in one spot, you've seen the entire planet.
+- I really enjoy discovering new plants, but it's such a letdown that once you've landed on a planet in one spot, you've seen the entire planet.
+There's no variation on the surface of planets

 - Ocean planets and underwater exploration is now pretty great